-- Is powered by AC or POE (Power over Ethernet); - Has a coverage area 5-10 meters in diameter shaped by a directional antenna; - Stores and broadcasts its own 3D coordinates continuously; and - Scans its coverage area continuously for Bluetooth devices.
+- Is powered by AC or POE (Power over Ethernet); - Is located at a known location; - Has a coverage area a few meters in radius shaped by a directional antenna; - Stores and broadcasts its own ID or 3D coordinates continuously; and - Scans its coverage area continuously for Bluetooth devices.

-Whenever a Lbeacon hears a tag, it sends to the server the ID of the tag and the time interval during which the tag is heard along with its own 3D coordinates.
+Whenever a Lbeacon hears a tag, it sends to the server the ID of the tag and the time interval during which the tag is heard along with its own ID.
 Based on the data from all Lbeacons installed in the area covered by BOT, the server determines at any time the location of every tag and the time interval during which the tag has been at the location.
 Every Lbeacon also forwards to the server time stamped readings from every sensor tag.
 This data enables BOT to support the vital sign and movement monitors to be described later.